Welcome to our community hub

 For more information about the London Community Response Fund please click here.

 Kensington and Chelsea Mutual Aid have a network of volunteers who assist those who are in self isolation and vulnerable with food shopping and picking up medications.
 There are many self isolating and vulnerable individuals who are not qualified for support from registered charities / government bodies, the Kensington and Chelsea Mutual Aid’s aim is to fill this gap and assist them through this crisis.
-If you would like to make a donation please click here
+They are setting up a 5-day a week series of Trestle Lunches at St Cuthbert’s Church, Earls Court from Tuesday 6 October Thursday 31 December.
+These events will offer support to younger residents that find themselves unemployed at the end of the furlough scheme, that aim to provide access to services and advice to residents.
+If you would like to make a donation please click here.

 The St Cuthberts Centre support vulnerable people all year round.
 Their impact is grounded in the power of a shared meal of outstanding quality made with 100% surplus food.
 They are one of the few homeless centres still open in Earls Court and they are providing food and vital services, seven days a week.
 If you can help them to help others please follow this link.